 the National Defense Medal with two decorations.

-He was appointed to the Council in 2015.
+He was appointed to the Council in 2015 and served three years.